What Is IgA Nephropathy? Causes, Symptoms, and Diagnosis

 How Is IgA Nephropathy Diagnosed?

 Your care team will measure your temperature, blood pressure, and other vital signs.
-If you have high blood pressure, that may point to IgA nephropathy.
+If you have high blood pressure, that may point to IgAN.
 During your physical exam, your doctor may check your hands and feet for swelling.
 Be sure to let your doctor know about any changes in your urine or pain in your sides or back.

 Blood and urine tests can tell your doctor a lot about how well your kidneys are working.
-Your estimated glomerular filtration rate is measured with a blood test, which tells your doctor how much blood your kidneys filter over the course of one minute.
+Your estimated glomerular filtration rate is measured with a blood test, which tells your doctor how much blood your kidneys filter over one minute.
 The lower the number, the more your kidneys are damaged.

 You’ll likely give a urine sample to be tested for blood and protein.
 Sometimes, blood in urine can be seen only by these tests.
 A special piece of paper with chemicals known as a dipstick is placed into the sample and changes color depending on how much blood is in your urine.
 A dipstick test can also measure urine protein levels.
 You may have to give just one sample or multiple samples over 24 hours.